Joe Butler (footballer, born 1943)

 Joseph Butler (born 7 February 1943) is a retired football right back best known for his spell at Swindon Town.

 Newcastle United

 Joe Butler started his football career as a junior with his hometime club Newcastle United.
 He made his senior debut in the 1963 Football League Cup loss at Bournemouth & Boscombe.
 Later, during the same season, Joe Butler played his only three league games for the Magpies.
 His league debut came in the 2–1 loss at Manchester City and then appearing at St James' Park in a 5–2 victory over Rotherham United before making his final appearance in the 4–0 loss to Bury.

 Swindon Town

 In 1965, Swindon Town paid Newcastle United £5,500 to secure the services of Joe Butler.
 The fee would see Butler remain in Wiltshire for eleven seasons.
-During his spell at Swindon he famously helped his club win the Football League Cup in 1969 against Arsenal and Anglo-Italian Cup victories over AS Roma and Napoli.
+During his spell at Swindon he famously helped his club win the Football League Cup in 1969 against Arsenal and Anglo-Italian Cup victories over AS Roma and SSC Napoli.